jstetich/Shellfish_Bacteria/Analysis/frequency-analysis.md

 #> [1] 9155.063
 ```

 So the full model is preferable.
-But other than acknowledging the fact
-that rain matters, the magnitude of the effects is modest.

 ``` r
 summary(pom_rain)